 If you are looking at entering the realm of the 10mm Auto, I would recommend you take a serious look at the Glock 20 or it’s little brother the G29.
 The G20 is also available in “SF” Short Frame format, which makes the grip more comfortable for shooters with smaller hands.
 Furthermore, the durability and reliability of these guns are hard to match.
 I have run about 800 rounds of 10mm and another 500 rounds of .40 through this gun so far, ranging from the hot-rod factory loads from DoubleTap Ammo and Buffalo Bore, to more mild loads from PMC and Winchester.
 It has also worked very well with a wide variety of hand loads; from powder-puff-light .40’s, to sledge-hammer-heavy 10’s.
 It appears that this is but a drop in the bucket of the lifespan you can expect from this gun.
 Internally, the components still look new, and it has never failed to process a single piece of ammunition.

 I have used this gun primarily as a sidearm for my hunting and backpacking ventures through the remote northern Rockies.
 It has been pounded by freezing rain and small hailstones at over 10,000 feet, yet shows no signs of wear or oxidation on the finish.
 It has been a great alternative to a large-frame revolver that can weigh almost twice as much.
 Despite being such a portable package, it still packs a sizable punch, with 200g @ 1250 fps loads pushing nearly 700 ft/lbs of energy.
-These ballistics match the hottest .357 Magnum offerings, and even rival some moderate .41 Magnum loads.
+These ballistics match the hottest .357 Magnum offerings.
 In other words, if you do your job, it is more than capable of taking down virtually anything in the lower 48.
 Considering the impressive ballistics, the G20 is a pleasure to shoot, even with full-power loads.
 If my wallet permits, I can easily fire 200 rounds in a single session without feeling wrecked.
 I can’t say the same for my snub-nosed .38 Special.

 Despite being a relatively obscure cartridge, the 10mm Auto has survived since the 1980’s mainly due to a small but zealous fan base.
 I have never met anyone that has owned a 10mm who did not absolutely love the cartridge.
 Whether you are a 1911 lover looking at a Nighthawk Custom, or a revolver fan looking at a S&W M610, there is a 10mm platform for everyone.
 If you want to read more on 10mm ballistics, check out this post where I tested some full-power loads.
 I’m sure you will find the results to be both entertaining and impressive.